Trans-national access for industrials

 The project additionally plans to connect to a broader range of industrials via Research and Technology Organisations (RTOs) such as the European Chemical Industry Council (Belgium), DPI, TI-COAST (The Netherlands), IFPEN (France), or via national Societies such as the Gesellschaft Deutscher Chemiker (GDCh), the French Chemical Society, the Società Chimica Italiana, of which the PIs at the different RIs are members.

 Industries and RTOs have the opportunity to join the stakeholder assembly (SKA) to express their need and assess the project progress from an innovation perspective.
 This may seed the identification of new avenues for broader future programmatic research that can be initiated with explicitly identified industry partners.
-There will be no deadline for joining this assembly, and you will just need to This email address is being protected from spambots.
-You need JavaScript enabled to view it. if you are interested,
+There will be no deadline for joining this assembly, if you are interested, please contact us directly at .

 Both the EAB and the SKA will be invited to attend the user meetings, and be convened annually by the project executive committee to provide inputs on how to align the project results with the market, and recommendations on how to improve the match between the users’ needs and the service offered by the consortium.
 The advice will be implemented by the executive committee by adjusting the instrumentation and the classes of NMR experiments proposed for access in the annual work plan.